mjanowiecki/bulk-blue-jay-docs/docs/workflow/2-fill-out-templates.md

 ### :material-link: Ref

-The only accepted values in these fields are URIs from your local ArchivesSpace instance.
+For ingest, the only accepted values in these fields are URIs (aka Refs) from your local ArchivesSpace instance.
 Do not include the "base" component of the URI.

 Examples:

 - `/agents/corporate_entities/879`
 - `/subjects/339`
 - `/repositories/3/archival_objects/84637`

+If the URI has not yet been created, please type the exact name or title of the object instead.
+These will be replaced by their URIs in step 8.

 ### :material-format-list-group-plus: Subfield type